Wil over at LifeAfterDx has “tagged” me!

 After feeling very good about being worthy of a “tag” from the most popular guy around, sharing his every detail about being one of the very first people actually using the Guardian Continuous Glucose Sensor, I started to think about what the heck I would say about myself.
 Man, I have to admit, I’m pretty darn boring!
 It’s pretty hard to come up with five different things that people might find interesting enough to read about!

-Random Fact #1: I once owned and ran a small flower shop selling roses that came direct from Ecuador.
+Random Fact #1: I once owned and ran a small flower shop selling roses that came directly from Ecuador.
 Now, I need to start this off with a little background.
 I am, by nature, a computer guy.
 I started working with computers while in high school, and have made a career out of it one way or another since then.
 I’ve spent time as a computer operator in what’s called “Mid-Range Operations”.
 That is basically where everything that is too small to be considered a MainFrame computer gets put, and let me tell you – there were some interesting systems there.
 I have done Automated Voice Response – you know when you call your bank and get automated information?
 Yep, I programmed that type of stuff.
 Went back and spent more time in the Mid-Range Operations area, went and did network support and UNIX System Administration for a moderate sized ISP, spent time working at the Federal Reserve Bank doing telephone support for banks using the FRB’s systems to do their banking, and am now doing phone support for the consumer computer side of a medical device company.

 How in the heck did opening a rose shop fall into that mix?!